ashisa/azuretoolkit/README.md

 The vmcopy.sh script is based on the vhdcopy.sh script but allows you to do the following -
 + Clone a VM from one subscription to another subscription
 + Clone a VM in the same subscription (in the same location or a new one)
-+ Clone your VMs from one region to another region
++ Move your VMs from one region to another region
-+ Clone a VM in a new VNET/Subnet of your choice
++ Move a VM in a new VNET/Subnet of your choice
++ Move VM to an availability set if not done earlier

-Please keep in mind that the term **cloning** is used all over here since all these operations are performed on the VMs without the need to generalized the VMs in the first place.
+Please keep in mind that the term **cloning** is used all over here since all these operations are performed on the VMs without the need to generalized the VMs in the first place so the resulting VM contains all the changes, software and configuration as the source VM.

 The vmcopy.sh script needs 4 mandatory parameters -
 + Source subscription id
 + Target subscription id - this can be same as the source subscription id if you wish to make a copy of the VM in the same subscription
-+ Resource group name
++ Source Resource group name
-+ VM name
++ The VM name to clone

 Syntax: